jaredly/geometricart/Roadmap.md

+# Hm ok so what is thiss

+can I, make a whole new UI?

+#

 next up folks:
 - import just a tiling, and then ... duplicate the shapes from a tiling please
 - eigenshape quadrilateral, need to be able to "rotate" instead of "flip"